 Jogging calories burned

-Jogging is slightly more intense and will therefore burn more calories.
+Jogging is slightly more intense than walking, and will therefore burn more calories.
 For the same person, jogging (MET of 7.0) for 60 minutes would burn:

 kcal = 60 minutes × ((7.0 × 3.5) × 81.8 kg ÷ 200)